File Naming Conventions

 Using sub-folders

-(It makes no difference if ‘Line of Business’ and ‘Segment’ were swapped.)
+Because deliverables are grouped using sub-folders, it makes no difference if the identifiers, ‘Line of Business’ and ‘Segment’ are swapped.

 What does it look like when sub-folders aren’t used?